mahuntington/panpsychism/unit_01/w03d02/homework/README.md

 "Commit 3: Initial HTML elements are created for the calculator"
 <hr>

-## Third Step: Write CSS to make a rough copy of what you want it to look like.
+## Fourth Step: Write your initial CSS to make a rough copy of what you want it to look like.

-1. For now, don't spend too much time on this.
-Get everything positioned roughly where you want.
+1. For now, don't spend too much time on your CSS this.
+You will come back to it, but just get everything positioned roughly where you want (ex: make the elements that will be your buttons on the calculator large enough so that you can see a number displayed).
-2. Make sure all of the interactive parts of the website are able to be seen and clicked upon when you start testing your javascript.
+2. Make sure all of the interactive parts of the website are visible.
+This way, as you're building out the functions in your javascript file, you'll be able to test your code.
-3. Make sure wherever your going to show the output is able to be seen.
-A good way to do this is to actually hardcode something in so that you know you can see it.
+3. Make sure that, wherever you are going to show the output, (the screen) is large enough to display the numbers that will be your output.
+A good way to do this is to actually hardcode something into your html file (like the numbers "123456" inside the element) so that you know you can see it.

-## Fourth Step: And so JS begins.
+## Fifth Step: And so JS begins.

 Now lets start writing out javascript.